emacsmirror/oer-reveal/README.md

 Variable `oer-reveal-plugins` lists reveal.js plugins to be activated.
-To configure those plugins, customize `oer-reveal-plugin-config`, which in turn points to customizable variables for individual plugins.
+To configure those plugins, customize `oer-reveal-plugin-config` and `oer-reveal-plugin-4-config`, which in turn point to customizable variables for individual plugins.

 When generating image grids, `oer-reveal-export-dir` specifies the directory into which to generate CSS code.
 This should